mchalapuk/mdl-compat/README.md

 ### MDL Grid

-If you use MDL grid, you need to add JavaScript polyfill, which will be enabled on all browsers that does not implement `flex-wrap` property (or any of it's prefixed versions).
+On all browsers that do not implement `flex-wrap` property (or any of it's prefixed versions) a JavaScript polyfill is required for MDL grid to work properly.

 ```html
 <script src="bower_components/js-polyfills/polyfill.js"